The sorrows of a smooth digraph: the first hardness criterion for infinite directed graph-colouring problems: Introduction

 \begin{restatable}{prop}{Siggerscrap} Let $\urgraph=(\urdomain;\edge)$ be a smooth digraph and let $\Omega\leq \Aut(\urgraph)$ be oligomorphic, and such that $\urdomain / \Omega$ is isomorphic to the following graph.

-Then the 1-conservative expansion of $\urgraph$ with respect to $\Omega$ pp-constructs EVERYTHING. \end{restatable} Another, independent, direction is replacing the assumption on $\urgraph$ of algebraic length~1 by its weaker version modulo $\Omega$, i.e., require only $\urgraph/\Omega$ to have algebraic length~1.
-The resulting statements have been shown in~\cite{symmetries} for finite graphs, and are for example useful when comparing the strength of various algebraic conditions (see e.g.~\cite{olsak-loop,Pseudo-loop}).
+Then the 1-conservative expansion of $\urgraph$ with respect to $\Omega$ pp-constructs EVERYTHING. \end{restatable} Another, independent, direction is to replace the assumption of algebraic length~1 by its weaker version modulo $\Omega$, i.e., require only $\urgraph/\Omega$ to have algebraic length~1.
+Resulting statements have been shown in~\cite{symmetries} for finite graphs, and turn out useful when comparing the strength of algebraic conditions (see~\cite{olsak-loop,Pseudo-loop}).